joshayoung/rails_sandbox/README.md

 I also changed the `spec_helper` to `rails_helper` at the top of my test file so it could load the `StudentService` class.

 ### Add `httparty` to gemfile:

+### Add model to use without a database and then delete the migration:
+`rails generate model Daylight`